fshowalter/movielog/reviews/beyond-the-door-iii-1989.md

 Despite featuring an American cast and director, this was an Italian production.
 Shot in Serbia, director Jeff Kwitny maximizes the old-world locales, crafting an ominous atmosphere full of dark swamps, dense forests, and desolate-yet-beautiful countrysides.

 The plot veers between surreal and absurd.
 The possessed train beheads one victim, disembowels and bisects another, and immolates a third.
 But the evil forces’ powers don’t stop there.
-They manipulate a mail post into impaling another victim, and--in a sequence sure to elicit guffaws at home and roars in the theater, --they cause the train to jump its tracks and tear across a swamp to plow into two victims before returning to the tracks like nothing happened.
+They manipulate a mail post into impaling another victim, and--in a sequence sure to elicit guffaws at home and roars in the theater--they cause the train to jump its tracks and tear across a swamp to plow into two victims before returning to the tracks like nothing happened.

 Indeed, between the exotic locations and gonzo plotting, it feels every bit the Italian horror.
 But the American performers, non-dubbed soundtrack, and surprising production values evaluate it beyond the genre’s usual limitations.

 Somehow, the production got access to a real locomotive and a helicopter, facilitating aerial shots of the train barrelling down the countryside as the students climb between cars to reach the engine.
 It's the sort of spectacle reserved for higher-budget action pictures.